-Things to do in Menorca
+The best things to do in Menorca

-1. Boats, Beaches and Bays
+1. Enjoy Menorca’s Beautiful Beaches and Bays

-When I think of my time on the island the image that pops into my mind is the mind-blowing colour of the clear Mediterranean Sea.
+When I think of my time on the island the image that instantly pops into my mind is the mind-blowing blues of the clear Mediterranean Sea.
 Menorca sits in intensely turquoise waters edged with white-sand beaches, pretty coves and pine-fringed bays.
-There are 216 km of coastline and more than 100 beaches – many of them unspoiled.
-Some beaches are only accessible by boat and others by car plus a hike which means if you put in the effort you’ll probably get a beach to yourself.
+Menorca beaches range from small white sandy coves to large swathes of rich red sands edged by the clearest waters.

 The volcanic red beaches of the north are a complete contrast with the white sand beaches and bays in the south of the island.
 We spent a chilled day mooching our way along the craggy south coast of the island by boat.

 Mahon Port is the Mediterranean’s largest harbour and world’s second deepest natural port.
 A boat trip with Yellow Catamarans around the harbour will take you past historic fortresses, small islets and harbour-side cafes and bars.
 A look at the harbour and its fish from beneath the water through the boat’s glass bottom is a must-do.

 Where to eat: Restaurant Minerva which can be found directly on the harbour side.
 Choose from the floating terrace or inside the converted flour mill for fresh seafood dishes.

 Mahon was an important British Port over 200 years ago and the Brits have left their influence.
 If you know me then you’ll know I’m partial to a gin and tonic.
 For me the Xoriguer Gin Distillery was a Menorca must-see.

-4. Menorca’s Coolest Cave Bar
+4. Chill Out in Menorca’s Coolest Cave Bar

 The background vibe of chill-out music adds to the relaxed atmosphere until night-time when DJs perform more clubby sets and you can dance until sunrise to Balearic beats.